 The most frequent explanation I hear for this phenomenon is the person really enjoyed your company, they thought you were nice and fun and interesting to talk to, and they considered you attractive—but they just did not feel enough chemistry.
 The overall sense of sexual or romantic attraction was just not there for them.
-The word "chemistry" is important here because it is about intangibles, not necessarily specific physical features.
+The word "chemistry" is important here, because it is about intangibles, not necessarily specific physical features.

 2. They’re not over their ex.

 I’ve worked with countless people who go on dates even though they are not over their ex.
-Their hope is to meet someone so great, they will be able to move on and pursue a new relationship.
-While that does happen, they are in essence coming to the date having set an extremely high bar for you to pass—a much higher one than you might face in a more normal circumstance.
+Their hope is to meet someone so great that they will be able to move on and pursue a new relationship.
+While that does happen, they are in essence coming to the date having set an extremely high bar for you to pass—a much higher one than you might face in more normal circumstances.
 In other words, if they were not emotionally preoccupied, they might have wanted a second date with you, but in their current state of emotional attachment, they still feel too connected to their ex to pursue getting to know you better.

 3. You reminded them of someone and that doused their flame.

-Another common reason for not wanting a second date is that you reminded them of someone and that familiarity turned them off.
-“Wow, he looked just like my dad did in old pictures,” or “She went to the same school as my ex,” or “She’s a lawyer, and the last two lawyers I dated were really difficult people.”
+Another common reason for not wanting a second date is that you reminded them of someone and that familiarity turned them off: “Wow, he looked just like my dad did in old pictures,” or “She went to the same school as my ex,” or “She’s a lawyer, and the last two lawyers I dated were really difficult people.”
 Yes, they decided early on that you were not a match for them because of the associations you evoked, but since you were nice and fun, they decided to make the best of the time you spent together anyway.